aninjaturtle/aninjaturtle.github.com/_posts/core-samples/2015-3-17-Mesh-to-Line-Animation.md

 {% include JB/setup %}

 ##Mesh to Line Object Conversion and Animation
-This converts a mesh material whether quad or triangle based model into a line object.
-Then it applies the line dashed material and generates an animation.
+The script below converts a mesh object (quad or tri) into a line object.
+A line dashed material is applied and animated.

 <p data-height="568" data-theme-id="0" data-slug-hash="vEQzBE" data-default-tab="result" data-user="wpdildine" class='codepen'>See the Pen <a href='http://codepen.io/wpdildine/pen/vEQzBE/'>vEQzBE</a> by Patrick (<a href='http://codepen.io/wpdildine'>@wpdildine</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>